RuneDKIng/RuneDKIng/README.md

 - 📫 How to reach me **runeinglev@gmail.com**

-- ⚡ Fun fact **Dancing Salsa, Brazilian Zouk, Bachata and Kizomba!**
+- ⚡ Fun fact **You can find me dancing Salsa, Brazilian Zouk, Bachata and Kizomba!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">